tfausak/splint/README.markdown

 And that's all there is to it!
 HLint suggestions as part of your normal build process.
 What a time to be alive.

+If you want to pass arguments through to HLint, you can use `-fplugin-opt=Splint:arg`.
+For example you can ignore the warning above with `-fplugin-opt=Splint:'--ignore=Redundant $'`.

 ## To do

 As stated, Splint is basically a tech demo.
 Although it's usable in its current